The Treesistace Greenprint

 Renewable Energy Transition

-Equally important is stopping the reliance on fossil fuels which are required both within and to travel the huge distances between communities.
-The fuel costs also increase significantly as you travel deeper into the interior.
-This keeps Indigenous peoples in a cycle of poverty and to labour and sexual exploitation.
+Equally important is stopping the reliance on fossil fuels which are required for everything from lighting, charging devices, to cold storage, to travelling the huge distances between communities.
+Fuel costs increase significantly as you travel deeper into the interior.
+This keeps Indigenous peoples in a cycle of poverty and vulnerable to exploitation.

 Digital Equity / Communications.